therandomfool/Doughnuts-In-The-Wind-P5.JS/README.md

 # Doughnuts In The Wind P5.JS

 - creatGraphics(x,y) Creates and returns a new p5.Renderer object.
-Use this class if you need to draw into an off-screen graphics buffer.
 The two parameters define the width and height in pixels.

 - blendMode(SCREEN) Blends the pixels in the display window according to the defined mode.
 SCREEN - opposite multiply, uses inverse values of the colors.